Alonzo Menifield: Ultimate Fighting Championship

-Menifield made his UFC debut on January 19, 2019 against Vinicius Moreira at UFC Fight Night: Cejudo vs. Dillashaw.
+Menifield made his UFC debut on January 19, 2019 against Vinicius Moreira at UFC Fight Night 143.
 He won the fight via TKO with punches in round one.

-Menifield then faced Paul Craig on June 29, 2019 at UFC on ESPN: Ngannou vs. dos Santos.
+Menifield then faced Paul Craig on June 29, 2019 at UFC on ESPN 3.
 He won the fight via KO with punches in round one.

 Menifield then faced Devin Clark on June 6, 2020 at UFC 250.
 He lost the fight via unanimous decision.

 Menifield was scheduled to face Ovince Saint Preux on August 22, 2020 at UFC on ESPN 15.
 Just hours before the event was scheduled to begin, it was announced that the bout was canceled due to Saint Preux testing positive for COVID-19.
 The bout eventually took place on September 5, 2020 at UFC Fight Night 176.
 Menifield lost the fight via knockout in the second round.

 Menifield was expected to face William Knight on February 27, 2021 at UFC Fight Night 186.
-However, the bout was postponed during the week leading up to the event after Menifield testing positive for COVID-19.
+However, the bout was postponed during the week leading up to the event after Menifield tested positive for COVID-19.
 The pairing was expected to be left intact and rescheduled for UFC 260.
 This time Knight was removed due to COVID-19 protocols and was replaced by promotional newcomer Fabio Cherant.
 At the weight-ins, Cherant weighted 206.5 pounds, half a pound over the non-title light heavyweight limit.
 The bout proceeded at a catchweight and he was fined 20% of his individual purse, which went to his opponent Menifield.
 Menifield won the fight via Von Flue choke in round one.

 Menifield faced Ed Herman on August 7, 2021 at UFC 265.
 He won the fight via unanimous decision.

 Menifield was scheduled to face William Knight on February 27, 2021 at UFC Fight Night 186.
 However, the bout was postponed during the week leading up to the event after Menifield testing positive for COVID-19.
 The pairing was expected to be left intact and rescheduled for UFC 260.
 This time Knight was removed due to COVID-19 protocols.
 The pair was rescheduled to December 4, 2021 at UFC on ESPN 31.
 Menifield lost the fight via unanimous decision.